Tuya Smart Announces Availability of French Alexa Skills for Smart Light Bulbs and Plugs

 - Alexa, make the light in the room, white

 Tuya Smart lights and plugs Skills are now available and can easily be commanded by spoken French commands.
-Bulb manufacturers as Philips, Feit, Geeni and Energize have incorporated the Tuya Smart platform into their smart lighting products.
+Bulb manufacturers have incorporated the Tuya Smart platform into their smart lighting products.
 The Tuya Smart IoT platform has the fastest response time to an app or Alexa voice command of any cloud platform.

 LED bulbs from these top global manufacturers connect to a consumer's WiFi network wirelessly and allow for a range of controls now available in French.
 A user can just say the command to turn a bulb from yellow to blue to red, or change the brightness of the light, as well as enable time delays.
 The smart lighting solutions running on the Tuya platform work with a variety of networking modes including WiFi, Bluetooth, Bluetooth Mesh, ZigBee and more.
 Smart bulbs driven by the Tuya platform are for every room in the house as well as in the garden.